Search waiting | Matsusada Precision

 Tech Tips

-Ion engines are also called ion thrusters, ion drives, or ion propulsion.
-In Japan, it attracted attention for its role in the asteroid explorer Hayabusa2.
-Although not high in thrust, engines that are efficient in the thrust they provide from fuel energy are an essential technology for deep space exploration.
-This article describes the structure, applications, and construction of the ion engine.
+Ion engines are also referred to as ion thrusters, ion drives, or ion propulsion systems.
+In Japan, this technology garnered significant attention for its pivotal role in the Hayabusa2 asteroid explorer mission.
+Although they do not produce high thrust, their efficiency in converting fuel energy into sustained propulsion makes them an essential technology for deep space exploration.
+This article outlines the fundamental principles, mechanism, structure, and applications of ion engines.

 What is an Ion Engine?

-An ion engine is an electrostatic acceleration propulsion system that obtains thrust by electrostatically accelerating plasma.
+An ion engine is a type of electrostatic propulsion system that generates thrust by electrostatically accelerating plasma (a state of ionized gas).
 They are mainly used to provide propulsion for space probes and satellites.

-The propulsion system of spacecraft, such as space probes and satellites, basically uses the reaction force generated when gas or other substances are injected for propulsion.
-The speed of this injection is called the exhaust velocity.
+The propulsion system of spacecraft, such as space probes and satellites, fundamentally operates on Newton's third law (action-reaction principle), generating thrust by expelling mass (e.g., gas) at high velocity.
+The speed of this expulsion is called the exhaust velocity.

 Spacecraft propulsion systems can be broadly classified into two types: chemical propulsion systems (chemical rockets) and electric propulsion systems.
 A chemical propulsion system obtains propulsion by combustion, a type of chemical reaction.
 While chemical propulsion systems have very high thrust, they are characterized by low specific impulse, which corresponds to the fuel consumption of the engine.